This guide is relevant to all types of exams; however, your module convenor will provide more subject-specific material and advice on Moodle.

 - Remind yourself of the length of time you have to spend on your exam paper e.g. 1, 2, 3 hours.

-- Practise your breathing and mindfulness, keep hydrated and ensure you have had an adequate and healthy meal before undertaking your exam.
+- Practise your breathing and mindfulness, keep hydrated and ensure you have had an adequate meal before undertaking your exam.

 - Revisit the technical guidance